ucd-plse/FPLearner/README.md

 The user has two options to run the tool: the **CPU Only** option, and the **GPU** option.

 **Difference between two options**:
-If you want to train models by yourself, it's recommended to choose the **GPU** option.
-Otherwise, if you just want to replicate the experiment results and use the pre-trained model, you can choose the **CPU Only** option.
+If the user aims to replicate the experiment results by using the pre-trained model, they can choose the **CPU Only** option.
+Otherwise, if they want to train models by themselves, it's recommended to choose the **GPU** option.

 #### 2.1.1 Setup environment via Docker